Unified Model of Heated Plasma Expansion: Fluid Equations and Ansatz

-with $\lambda_{D0} = \left(\frac{\epsilon_0 T_{e0}}{n_{e0}e^2}\right)^{\sfrac{1}{2}}$ and $\lambda_{s0}= \left(\frac{Z T_{e0}}{m_{i} \gamma^2}\right)^{\sfrac{1}{2}}$.
-Ansatz \eqref{SSanz:denVel} along with the scale evolution Eq.\eqref{genXoft} thus represent a form of $t-\xi$ separation that provide self similar solutions of system\eqref{fluidlab:sys} ensuring that Eq.\eqref{scalesEvol} is satisfied.
-For systems which attract to one of these solutions, the temperature must asymptotically behave as Eq.\eqref{genTvar}, and $L(t)$ must assume the functional form of temporal variation given by Eq.\eqref{genXoft} for the corresponding $m$.
-This is a consequence of the constraint\eqref{scalesEvol}.
-The two free parameters $\sfrac{\lambda_D}{L}$ and $\sfrac{\lambda_s}{L}$ resulting from the constraint are encoded in the choice of $|\xi_c|$, $\eta$ and $\Theta_0$. $|\xi_c|$, $\eta$ and $\Theta_0$ give rise to only two independent parameters for the self-similar dynamics since $X(t)$ is a generic length scale of the dynamics which can be chosen as any combination of $\lambda_D$, $\lambda_s$ and $L$ with dimension of length, without loss of generality.
-The third independent parameter $m$, governs the asymptotic temporal variation of $T_e$ and $L$. $m=2$ corresponds to a constant temperature profile with a linear temporal variation of $L(t)$. $T_e$ increases (decreases) with time for $m<2$ ($>2$).
-Apart from these asymptotic temporal evolutions, $m$ also controls the mass flux into the self-similar domain.
-The total mass $\mathcal{N}_\alpha$ of the species $\alpha$ contained in the self-similar region is given by,
+The above construction yields a three parameter family of self similar solutions, whose qualitative behavior is governed by the boundary conditions and the choice of electron temperature variation.
+The two independent free parameters $\sfrac{\lambda_D}{L}$ and $\sfrac{\lambda_s}{L}$ resulting from constraint~\eqref{scalesEvol} are encoded by the choices of $|\xi_c|$, $\eta$ and $\Theta_0$.
+Since $X(t)$ is a generic length scale that can be formed from $\lambda_D$, $\lambda_s$ and $L$ (without loss of generality), only two independent dimensionless parameters arising from these quantities enter the self-similar dynamics.
+A third independent parameter is the exponent $m$, which governs the asymptotic temporal variation of $T_e$ and $L$.
+In particular, $m=2$ corresponds to a constant temperature profile and a linear temporal growth of $L(t)$, while $m<2$ ($>2$) yields an increasing (decreasing) $T_e$ in time.
+Apart from these temporal evolutions, $m$ also controls the mass flux into the self-similar domain.
+The total mass $\mathcal{N}_\alpha$ of the species $\alpha$ in the self-similar region is given by,